Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 If a client does not have sufficient information to perform the FIDO authentication, the client can send an information request message to the server.

-This is the case if Passkeys are not used, since the FIDO authenticator needs the public key identifier to access the credentials.
+This is the case if Passkeys are not used, since the FIDO authenticator needs the public key identifier to access the credentials; these are stored on the server side.

 With the information request the client can transmit additional information that help the server to compile this information.